stalwartlabs/website/docs/smtp/authentication/dkim/report.md

 - `from-name`: The name that will be used in the `From` header of the DKIM report email.
 - `from-address`: The email address that will be used in the `From` header of the DKIM report email.
 - `subject`: The subject name that will be used in the DKIM report email.
 - `send`: The rate at which DKIM reports will be sent to a given email address.
 When this rate is exceeded, no further DKIM failure reports will be sent to that address.
+Set to `false` to disable DKIM authentication failure reporting.
 - `sign`: The list of DKIM signatures to use when signing the DKIM report.

 Example: